LuisMiCa/IRsmallDecoder/README.md

 ### Notes
 - Only one protocol can be compiled at a time, however:
-  - NECx also decodes NEC, but without the inverted address error check;
+  - NECx also decodes NEC, but without the address error check;
   - The RC5 implementation also decodes the extended protocol version, which as a field bit that is used as an extra command bit (making a total of 7 bits);
   - SIRC handles 12, 15 and 20 bits at the same time, by taking advantage of the fact that most Sony remotes send three signal frames each time one button is pressed.
 It uses triple frame verification, checks if a key was held and adds a delay to prevent unwanted keyHeld codes;
   - SIRC12, SIRC15 and SIRC20 use a basic (smaller and faster) implementation, without the triple frame verification and without the keyHeld check;